On incompleteness of bond markets with infinite number of random factors: Solvability of the structural equation

 with respect to $T$, we see that

 in the sense of $L^2[t,\bar{S}]$.
 By orthogonality of the sequence $(\sigma^j(t,\cdot))_j$ we obtain that $u^j=0$ for $j=1,2,...$, hence $u=0$.
 So, $\Gamma$ is injective.} $\square$ \end{ex}

-\begin{rem} In general if $(\Gamma_t)$ is not injective $\mathbb{P}\otimes\lambda$ a.s., then in a similar way as in the proof of Theorem \ref{tw o zup dla L2} one can show incompleteness even with the use of admissible generalized strategies. \end{rem}
+\begin{rem} In general if $(\Gamma_t)$ is not injective $\mathbb{P}\otimes\lambda$ a.s., then in a similar way as in the proof of Theorem \ref{tw o zup dla L2} one can show that equation \eqref{repr-ident} has no solution even in the class of integrable processes satisfying \eqref{jj2}. \end{rem}

-{\bf Acknowledgement}\\ The authors express thanks to the anonymous reviewers for their valuable comments which were helpful while improving the early version of the paper.